Just as sure as refined sugar makes you fat, welfare destroys families, and both of these hit our society in a big way in the mid-twentieth century.

-After six months all welfare ceases without exception.
-Latecomers can call a number for more information, see it online or go into a government office for advice.
+After six months, all welfare ceases without exception.
+Latecomers can call a number for more information, see it online or visit a government office for advice.
 They receive the option of bus tickets to other states.
-Police arrest those still living on sidewalks, along with demonstrators who break the law and damage property or attack police.
+Police arrest those still living on sidewalks, and demonstrators who break the law and damage property or attack police.
 The rules are strict.
 All sidewalk gremlins that remain go to prison for at least six months.
 Instead of giving them a ‘hotel’ for that time, they are put on chain gangs to do hard labor like road building.
 Government passes new laws that prevent snowflake judges from being soft on the culprits.
-By the time they do six months of hard labor most will leave the state and never come back.
-Few, if any, will return to the footpath.
+When they do six months of hard labor, most will leave the state and never return.
+Those who do will never go back to the footpath.

 Eventually, all states would eliminate welfare, and America would be great again.

 So – who will start the ball rolling?
-Who has the guts and the honesty to admit this is what is needed?
+Which State leader has the guts and the honesty to admit this is what is needed?
 Whoever that is, such service would stand them in good stead for a future role as POTUS.